clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 ## B5h.
 Return to the Mansion
 ### Strahd’s Aftermath
-If the players follow Ismark to the burgomaster’s mansion, they find its grounds abandoned and the front door ajar.
+If the players follow Ismark to the mayor’s mansion, they find its grounds abandoned and the front door ajar.
 Upon arriving, Ismark rushes inside, shouting for his father and Ireena.

 Ismark and the players can find Kolyan and Ireena in the first-floor parlor.
 Read:

 <div class="description">
-<p>A red pool surrounds the burgomaster’s unmoving form, his glassy eyes staring unseeing toward the ceiling as blood drips from a long, elegant slash across his chest.
+<p>A red pool surrounds the mayor’s unmoving form, his glassy eyes staring unseeing toward the ceiling as blood drips from a long, elegant slash across his chest.
 Not far away, Ireena lies crumpled across the carpet beneath a boarded-up window, its ragged curtains drifting lazily in the cold wind.</p>
 </div>

 Upon arriving, Ismark lets out a strangled cry of anguish, and immediately descends to cradle his father’s head in his hands.